Ratnagiri railway station: Administration

-Ratnagiri station lies on the Konkan Railway zone of Indian Railways that runs along the west coast of India.
+Ratnagiri railway station was built and is operated and maintained by Konkan Railway Corporation Limited, a public sector company as of 20 May 2026.
+Ratnagiri train station lies on the Konkan Railway railway tracks that runs along the west coast of Republic of India approximately parallel to Arabian sea.

 Services

 The railway station has the daily connectivity to important cities of India like – Mumbai, New Delhi, Amritsar, Jaipur, Ahmedabad, Mangalore, Coimbatore, Ernakulam.

 Thiruvananthapuram Rajdhani Express and Madgaon Rajdhani Express connect with Hazrat Nizamuddin railway station in New Delhi along with other trains like Mangala Lakshadweep Express, Kerala Sampark Kranti Express and Goa Sampark Kranti Express.

 Other trains include Tirunelveli–Gandhidham Humsafar Express, Marusagar Express, Kochuveli–Shri Ganganagar Junction Express, Kochuveli–Lokmanya Tilak Terminus Garib Rath Express, Netravati Express, Konkan Kanya Express, Mandovi Express, Matsyagandha Express, Tutari Express, Mumbai CSMT–Karmali Tejas Express, Dadar–Madgaon Jan Shatabdi Express, Tirunelveli-Gandhidham Humsafar Express, Madgaon–Mumbai CSMT Vande Bharat Express connect Madgaon to Mumbai.

 All the seasonal summer special trains, Ganesh Chaturthi special trains, and Christmas special trains halt at Ratnagiri railway station.

-The railway station has all the modern facilities that has to offer, escalators and lifts on each platforms, handicap-friendly environment and access.
-Canteen, etc.
+The railway station has many amenities, such as escalators and lifts on each platforms, as well as handicap-friendly environment and access.

 There is also a goods yard on the west side of rail station.
 A passenger coach depot is also being built adjoining to the station.